Anything-Code/international-project-management/questions.md

   - Yeah not that far yet
 - Brief Description and Features.
   - We are still trying to understand the problem :) Sowwy uwu ^.^

+## Questions for the professor

+- How large will the dev-team be for the project (resources)